Gernby/raspberry-pilot/README.md

 2. Install should take just under 3 hours.
 If it finishes too quickly, come to Discord to discuss.
 3. If the process completes successfully, reboot the Pi and log back in as the "ubuntu" user
 4. Run the command `top -u ubuntu`
-5. Look for `controlsd`, `boardd`, `ubloxd` and `dashboard` in the rightmost column of the list.
+5. Look for `controlsd`, `boardd`, `ubloxd`, `transcoderd`, and `dashboard` in the rightmost column of the list.
-6. If you see all four, let Gernby know you're ready for the model.
-He will get it to you one way or another.
-You are ready to flash your Panda.
+6. If you see all five, you are ready to flash your Panda and go for a drive.

 ## Flashing the Panda